Big Quantum cohomology of orbifold spheres: Calculations

 In $(x,y,z)$ coordinates, these critical points still have $val(x),val(y),val(z)\geq 0$ for $val(\tau)\geq 0$, so it does not violate the isomorphism $\KS_\tau : \QH^*_{orb}(X,\tau) \cong \Jac(W_\tau (x,y,z))$.

-\begin{remark} Although geometric variables $\tilde{x},\tilde{y},\tilde{z}$ with negative valuations are not legitimate in Floer theory of $\mathbb{L}$, we speculate that such a deformation can be replaced by another Lagrangian using the gluing procedure explained in \cite{CHL-glue}. \end{remark}
+\begin{remark} Although geometric variables $\tilde{x},\tilde{y},\tilde{z}$ with negative valuations are not usually considered in Floer theory, we speculate that such a deformation can be replaced by another Lagrangian using the gluing procedure explained in \cite{CHL-glue}. \end{remark}